ggear/cloudera-framework/cloudera-framework-archetype/cloudera-framework-archetype-workload/src/main/resources/archetype-resources/README.md

 # ${artifactId}

-This project was created from the baseline shipped as part of the [cloudera-framework-archetype](https://github.com/ggear/cloudera-framework/tree/master/cloudera-framework-archetype) and includes the following:
+This project was created from the baseline shipped as part of a [cloudera-framework-archetype](https://github.com/ggear/cloudera-framework/tree/master/cloudera-framework-archetype) and includes the following: